mathiasertl/django-ca/docs/source/quickstart/docker_compose.rst

    :language: yaml
    :caption: localsettings.yaml (example)

-Please see :doc:`settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.
+Please see :doc:`/settings` for a list of available settings and especially :ref:`settings-yaml-configuration` for more YAML configuration examples.

 Configuration using environment variables